hayeah/sike-react-course/buyshoes-commonjs/_index.md

 + ES6 modules adds the `import` and `export` syntax.
 + Load a package by calling `require` with the path to a file, or with a package name.
 + The `require` path is relative to the requiring file.
-+ Use browserify to bundle a CommonJS for the browser.
++ Use Webpack to bundle a CommonJS for the browser.